 - Foldable foot and armrests.

-- Known as the most compact and lightest stair lift on the market.
+- Known as the most compact and lightest stairlifts on the market.

 - Retractable seat belts.